Debut – Charles Taylor

 As a result, I’m now solving a problem I’m truly excited about – closing the innovation chasm within the student recruitment landscape and connecting students and employers to help them find both the careers they love and the talent they need to succeed.

 I created Debut because it’s something I wish I’d had access to when I was at university.

-When I was in my last year of studying Politics, Philosophy and Economics at University of York, I applied to 40 different graduate jobs and attended 10 assessment centre days.
+When I was in my last year of studying Politics, Philosophy and Economics at the University of York, I applied for 40 different graduate jobs and attended 10 assessment center days.